canghel/placenta/docs/README.md

 ## Authors

-The imaging portion of the project was led by Jen-Mei Chang, Karamatou (Kara) Yacoubou Djima, and Catalina Anghel, in collaboration with
-Kellie Archer, Amy Cochran, Anca Radulescu, Rebecca Turner, Lan Zhong and with the support of developmental pathologist Dr. Carolyn Salafia.
+The imaging portion of the project was led by Jen-Mei Chang, Karamatou (Kara) Yacoubou Djima, and Catalina Anghel, with Kellie Archer, Amy Cochran, Anca Radulescu, Rebecca Turner, Lan Zhong and with the support of developmental pathologist Dr. Carolyn Salafia.

 (Other authors as well, involved in data collection?)